mikenguyen13/data_analysis/_book/17-marginal-effect.md

 | **MER**     | Marginal effect at specific values (e.g., median, percentiles). | Captures effects at different levels of X.      | Requires choosing relevant reference values.   |
 +-------------+-----------------------------------------------------------------+-------------------------------------------------+------------------------------------------------+

+: Comparison of Marginal Effect Estimation Methods: MEM, AME, and MER

 **When to Use Each Method**

 -   Use **MEM** when you need a quick, interpretable summary at an "average" individual.